jsmithdev/reapo/README.md

 Run commands in terminal-like view or via shortcut icons which include:

 - open in vs code
+- open a project's Salesforce org
 - list contents
-- Archive / backup repo
+- Archive and backup repos
-  - ignores node_modules, dist, out by default
+  - ignores /node_modules, /dist, /out by default
   - offers to delete repo after backup
 - git status
-- Open git repo in browser (Github tested)
+- Open git repo in browser
-- Open SFDX project's Salesforce org
-- Open in OS file manager
+- Open project in your OS file manager
-- Clear terminal
+- Clear the terminal
 - Delete repo

 ---